avine/formation-angular-base/doc/workbook/public/11_routing.md

 When visiting the page `http://localhost:4200/basket`:

 - If there are items in the basket, the `Basket` component should be displayed
-- It the basket is empty, an alternate `BasketEmpty` component should be displayed
+- If the basket is empty, an alternate `BasketEmpty` component should be displayed

 Let's do this!